michael-gvdw/tenserflow-sentiment-analysis/README.md

 ## Conclusion

-In summary I have succesfully created a Deep Learning Model that is capable of giving a percetage of how positive a sentence is.
-I am pleased with the current state of the project as I have been able to aquire basic knowledge of how the process is executed and conducted.
+I have been able to dive into a complex topic and understand the process and actions that are taken in order to accomplish creating and training a Deep Learning Model that is capable of Sentiment Analysis on a sentence.

+I have used a greate dataset of movie reviews that has been specifically created for doing sentiment analysis and a sophisticated model.
+This has resulted in a model with an accuracy of 87% which I consider to be very good.

+In future itterations I suggest more evaluation metrics to be considerated in the evalution of the model as it will give a more detailed insight of the model's performance.